Radiotherapy and Oncology - BSc (Hons)

 Year: 2

-This module examines Radiotherapy and Oncology of the oral cavity, salivary glands, pharynx (including tonsils), larynx, nasal cavity, sinuses and thyroid gland.
+This module examines Radiotherapy and Oncology of the oral cavity, salivary glands, pharynx (including tonsils), larynx, nasal cavity and sinuses.
 Ear and eye malignancies are also explored.

 Year: 2